MetaU-projects/FinMind/README.md

 MentorMe tackles this by offering:

 - A decentralized approach to mentorship.
-- A skill-based discovery and recommendation engine.
+- An interest-based discovery and recommendation engine.
 - A scheduling system that balances availability across time zones and commitments.
 - Peer accountability without bureaucracy.